 In cases of suspension from school, the parent/guardian will receive a formal written notice of suspension identifying the reasons and evidence and be provided an informal opportunity to respond.
 Depending on the severity of the offense, the student's past behavior, and other circumstances, the school may choose to impose in-school or out-of-school suspension.
 There is no right to appeal a short-term (less than 10 days) suspension imposed by the Academy.
-There will be no corporal punishment of students at the Academy, though staff may use reasonable, necessary force to restrain a violent, disruptive, or disobedient student.
+There will be no corporal punishment of students at Academy, though staff may use reasonable, necessary force to restrain a student who is harming themselves or others.

 If the Academy is unable to contact the parents/guardians to inform them of a suspension, a suspended student will be held at school until the end of the day.
 The parent/guardian shall be held liable for all damages caused by the student.
-The administration shall notify the Governing Board of Directors in writing of all suspensions.